LordElemelon/au-cth-act-search/README.md

 ### Embedding vectors training

-To train embedding vectors and calculate document vectors (Word2Vec, Doc2Vec, fastText and GloVe), run the *app\backend\services\train.py* script (all of them will be trained, so comment models you don't want to train).
+To train word embedding vectors and calculate document vectors (Word2Vec, Doc2Vec, fastText and GloVe), on the *app\backend* path run the command `python -m services.train`.

 ## Launching the application